lewismj/cucumber/README.md

 ## Update Notes

-Cucumber now builds for 2.12 Scala, latest release is an update for Scala 2.12 (compatible version is 0.1.1).
+Cucumber now builds for 2.12 Scala, latest release is an update for Scala 2.12 (compatible version is 0.1.2).

+Note, Until 2.0.0 Cucumber is released, we have to use the SNAPSHOT version for Scala 2.12 compatibility, i.e. use: `resolvers += Resolver.sonatypeRepo("snapshots")`

 ## Summary